"Would they prefer to live in ugly homes instead?": NSW Planning Minister targets Mosman.

 By ANNA USHER

-Emergency services were called to a unit block on Allister St, near the SCEGGS junior campus, shortly before 7.10am, where they found the top level of the building engulfed in flames.
+Emergency services were called to a unit block on Allister St, near the SCEGGS junior campus, shortly before 7.10am on Wednesday, where they found the top level of the building engulfed in flames.

 Allister St in Cremorne is also home to the SCEGGS Junior campus.